Emerita Professor Carol Johnson

 • Biography/ Background

 Carol is Emerita Professor of Politics and International Relations.
 She is a graduate of the Universities of Adelaide and Manchester.
 As well as having taught at the University of Adelaide for over thirty years, she has also taught in Communications at the University of Technology, Sydney and was a Visiting Fellow in the Political Science Program, Research School of Social Sciences, at the Australian National University for two years.
-Carol retired from teaching at the end of 2018 but remains an active researcher (and postgraduate supervisor).
+Carol has now retired from teaching but remains an active researcher.
 Her main research interests are in Australian (and comparative) politics, the politics of gender and sexuality, the politics of emotion and analyses of ideology and discourse.
 She has a particular interest in the politics of social democracy.
-She has published extensively in these areas (see selected publications list and attached file below).
+She has published extensively in these areas (see publications).

 She is a former President of the Australian Political Studies Association (APSA), the peak professional organisation of Australian political scientists.
-In 2019, Carol joined only 12 other Australian political scientists in being the recipient of a rare APSA Lifetime Achievement Award.
+In 2019, Carol joined (what was then) only 12 other Australian political scientists in being the recipient of a rare APSA Lifetime Achievement Award.

 Carol was elected to be a Fellow of the Academy of the Social Sciences in Australia in 2005.
 She has served on the Academy Panel C Committee (which covers History, Philosophy, Law and Political Science) from 2007-11 and on the Academy's Workshop Committee from 2010.
 She was Chair of the Academy's Workshop Committee from 2012-14 and a member of the Academy's Executive Committee from 2012-14.